Smoking in pregnancy

 There is extensive evidence showing that smoking during pregnancy can have devastating consequences for mothers and their babies.
 It has been associated with a number of adverse outcomes, including miscarriage, stillbirth, preterm birth, neonatal complications, and low birth weight.

-Women known to be smokers at the time of delivery
+Expecting mothers known to be smokers at the time of delivery

 The prevalence of smoking during pregnancy has been decreasing over time.
 Between 2006/07 and 2015/16, the percentage of women who were known to be smokers at the time of delivery decreased steadily from 16% to 11%.
 The target to reduce the percentage of women who smoke during pregnancy to 11% or less by the end of 2015 was met.

-Since then, the reduction in smoking rates among pregnant women has slowed, with only a 2.2 percentage point decrease between 2015/16 and 2022/23.
+Since then, the reduction in smoking rates among pregnant women has slowed, with only a 3.6 percentage point decrease between 2015/16 and 2023/24.

 About this data

 This indicator uses data from NHS Digital's statistics on women's smoking status at the time of delivery in England.
-The percentage calculation for women who were known to be smokers at time of delivery previously included women with an unknown smoking status in the denominator, i.e. the total number of maternities.
+The percentage calculation for women who were known to be smokers at the time of delivery previously included women with an unknown smoking status in the denominator, i.e. the total number of maternities.
 This meant that women with an unknown smoking status were being treated the same way as non-smokers.
 Thus, poor data quality (i.e. having a lot of unknowns) could have masked poor performance.

 From April 2017, the methodology used to calculate the proportion of women smoking at the time of delivery changed to exclude women with an unknown smoking status from the denominator.
 Data for all years was recalculated to fit this new definition.